manavs19/factory-service-simulation-software/README.md

 average machine utilisation, average adjuster utilisation, individual machine utilisation.
 It also tells the optimal number of adjusters that should be employed for the highest adjuster as well as machine utilisation.

+For more help, kindly refer to the User Manual.